By: Dr. Eeks

 Belated Thanksgiving wishes to you too.

 There were the weight loss messages too.
 Skimming through, I remember now.
-He told me he was obese, wanted to lose weight and to please not be like every other doctor and tell him he needs to.
+He told me he was obese, wanted to lose weight and to please not be like every other health-and-wellness person and tell him he needs to.
 He knew that already.
 Instead, tell him HOW.
 I wanted to help here, I felt I could.
 I love a challenge.
 Make it as challenging as you can, and I’ll give my all.
 There’s no other excitement in this life but a thick, fattening challenge that can sit on you, squash your wandering brain, distract you from the meaningless of it all and potentially suffocate you to death.
 Like a huge glistening mound of layered cheese.
 A rat’s dream.
+But always followed by a jar of black marbles.

 You have to write down everything you eat for every meal.
 Make it very specific.
 Include condiments and drinks.
 We’ll start there, I wrote him.
 This will help me understand where you are.
 Will help you too, become more mindful of what you’re eating.
 So he did.
 Sent detailed descriptions of every meal- seven meals a day.
 Perhaps he doubled all recommendations.
 And one for good luck.